5l1v3r1/scratch2unicornhat/README.md

 # Scratch2unicornhat

-With Scratch2unicornhat, you can create Scratch projects that show LED patterns on Pimoroni Unicorn HAT.
+With Scratch2unicornhat, you can create Scratch projects that show LED patterns on Pimoroni Unicorn HAT HD.

 Demo on YouTube: https://www.youtube.com/watch?v=GBLkATSC31A

-About Pimoroni Unicorn HAT: https://github.com/pimoroni/unicorn-hat
+About Pimoroni Unicorn HAT HD: https://github.com/pimoroni/unicorn-hat-hd

 ## How to install